Path Integral Approach to Input-Output Theory: Introducing the Path Integral Approach to Input--Output Theory

 Equations \eqref{eq:moment_generating_functional_1} and \eqref{eq:full_general_action} constitute the main technical result of our paper as any normal and time-ordered correlation function of the output field may be obtained by taking functional derivatives of the MGF

 where the time arguments obey the following ordering,

 Similarly to actions including source fields for computing intra-cavity observables, Eq.~\eqref{eq:full_general_action} reduces to the action describing the system in Eq.~\eqref{eq:system_action_0_d_int} when the source fields are set to zero.
 These source fields are however markedly different than how source fields for intra-cavity observables enter.
 This is particularly evident by the term that is quadratic in the source fields, which describes the white noise in the output field that is also present in the input field [c.f.~Eq.~\eqref{eq:nbin}].
 For $n_B=0$, the terms multiplying the source fields in Eq.~\eqref{eq:full_general_action} may be understood from the input-output relation in Eq.~\eqref{eq:in_out_rel}.
-For normally ordered correlation functions, the input operators may be replaced by their averages $\bin(t)\rightarrow f(t)$.
-In addition, the source field $\chi$ couples to the field $\phi^+=(\phi^{\rm cl}+\phi^{\rm q})/2$ while the field $\chi'$ couples to the field $\bar{\phi}^-=(\bar{\phi}^{\rm cl}-\bar{\phi}^{\rm q})/2$.
-This particular coupling ensures normal ordering of the correlation functions, as the fields with a subscript $+$ ($-$) are located in the forward (backward) in time branch on the Keldysh contour sketched below in Fig.~\ref{fig:contour}.
+For normally ordered correlation functions and in the limit of zero temperature, the input operators may be replaced by their averages $\bin(t)\rightarrow f(t)$.
+In addition, the source field $\chi$ couples to the field $\phi^+=(\phi^{\rm cl}+\phi^{\rm q})/\sqrt{2}$ while the field $\chi'$ couples to the field $\bar{\phi}^-=(\bar{\phi}^{\rm cl}-\bar{\phi}^{\rm q})/\sqrt{2}$.
+This particular coupling ensures normal ordering of the correlation functions, as discussed in detail in Sec.~\ref{sec:derivation} below (see below Eq.~\eqref{eq:lambdainout}).
 At finite temperatures, $n_B\neq 0$, the output noise acquires a direct contribution from the input noise, the term quadratic in the source fields.
 Additionally, the quantum fields coupled to the source fields acquire a factor $F$, capturing correlations between the input noise and the noise leaking out of the cavity.

 In the following it will be more convenient to make use of the cumulant generating functional (CGF) which is given as the logarithm of the MGF,

 and yields the cumulants of the output field,

 here denoted by double brackets $\langle\! \langle \dots \rangle\! \rangle$.